 - To serve, laddle pudding into bowls and sprinkle with cinnamon.
 You can add an extra Tbs of cream or milk before serving.

 Use a different citrus to infuse the milk or even spices, such as cardamom pods, cinnamon sticks or vanilla beans.

-Serving: serve it with a dollop of dulce de leche for a stunning dessert.
+Serving: serve it cold with ground cinnamon on top, or with a dollop of dulce de leche for a stunning dessert.